 The Job Retention Bonus due in February will also now not be paid in February – as furlough will be extended, therefore the reason for the bonus is now not valid!
 It’s unclear if this is cancelled completely, or just pushed back to later in 2021.

 Full HMRC guidance for both scheme’s can be found on Gov.uk.

-Small and medium businesses can access loan facilities via the CBILS delivered by the British Business Bank.
+- Coronavirus Business Interruption Loan Scheme (CBILS) – Small and medium businesses can access loan facilities via the CBILS delivered by the British Business Bank, ideal for loans over £50k.
 Download our CBILS Fact Sheet for more information.

-Rishi Sunak announced a second loan scheme for small and medium businesses on the 27th April.
+- Bounce Back Loan Scheme – Rishi Sunak announced a second loan scheme for small and medium businesses on the 27th April.
 For loans of between £2k and £50k this scheme is the better option, and the funds will be paid out within days.
+You can apply for up to 25% of your turnover.
 Download our Bounce Back Loans Fact Sheet for more information.

 Automatic tax deferrals are available for VAT and Self Assessment, for all other taxes there is a new Time to Pay Helpline to arrange deferrals and payment plans.
 Download our Tax Deferrals & Time To Pay Fact Sheet for more information.

 Originally the VAT was deferred until 31st March 2021 – however as part of the Winter Economy Plan you will be able to apply to pay this deferred VAT in 11 equal monthly instalments between April 2021 and March 2022.

 Similarly additional help for Self Assessment tax bills have also been announced.
 There is an option for all tax due in January 2021 (including the deferred July 2020 payment on account) to be be paid in 12 monthly instalments to January 2022.
 You will need to apply for this, we await further details on how and where to apply.

 VAT Reduction for Hospitality